-- 9. Pursuant to the Income Tax Act, 1961 as amended by the Finance Act, 2020, dividend income will be taxable in the hands of shareholders and the Company is required to deduct tax at source (TDS) at the time of making the payment of dividend to shareholders at the prescribed rates.
+- 8. Pursuant to the Income Tax Act, 1961 as amended by the Finance Act, 2020, dividend income will be taxable in the hands of shareholders and the Company is required to deduct tax at source (TDS) at the time of making the payment of dividend to shareholders at the prescribed rates.
 For the prescribed rates for various categories, the shareholders are requested to refer to the Finance Act, 2020 and amendments thereof.
 The shareholders are requested to update their PAN with the Company / RTA, M/s.
 Venture Capital and Corporate Investments Private Limited (in case of shares held in physical mode) and depositories (in case of shares held in demat mode) - a.
-A Resident Individual shareholder with PAN and who is not liable to pay income tax can submit a yearly declaration in Form No. 15G / 15H, to avail the benefit of non-deduction of tax at source by email to investor.relations@vccipl.com latest by September 16, 2022 5:00 p.m.
+A Resident Individual shareholder with PAN and who is not liable to pay income tax can submit a yearly declaration in Form No. 15G / 15H, to avail the benefit of non-deduction of tax at source by e-mail to to investor.relations@vccipl.com latest by September 18, 2023 5:00 p.m.
 IST.
 Shareholders are requested to note that in case their PAN is not registered, the tax will be deducted at a higher rate of 20%. - b.
-Non-resident shareholders [including Foreign Institutional Investors (FIIs) / Foreign Portfolio Investors (FPIs) can avail beneficial rates under tax treaty between India and their country of residence, subject to providing necessary documents i.e. No Permanent Establishment and Beneficial Ownership Declaration, Tax Residency Certificate, Form 10F, any other document which may be required to avail the tax treaty benefits by sending an email to investor.relations@vccipl.com.
-The aforesaid declarations and documents need to be submitted by the shareholders latest by September 16, 2022 5:00 p.m.
-IST. - 10.
+Non-resident shareholders [including Foreign Institutional Investors (FIIs) / Foreign Portfolio Investors (FPIs) can avail beneficial rates under tax treaty between India and their country of residence, subject to providing necessary documents i.e. No Permanent Establishment and Beneficial Ownership Declaration, Tax Residency Certificate, Form 10F, any other document which may be required to avail the tax treaty benefits by sending an e-mail to investor.relations@vccipl.com. - 9.
 Pursuant to Regulation 40 of the Listing Regulations, as amended, mandates that transfer, transmission and transposition of securities of Listed Companies held in physical form shall be effected only in demat mode.
-Further, SEBI vide its circulars no. SEBI/HO/MIRSD/RTAMB/CIR/P/2022/8 dated January 25, 2022 has clarified that Listed Companies with immediate effect, shall issue the securities only in demat mode while processing investor service requests pertaining to issuance of duplicate shares, exchange of shares, endorsement, sub-division / consolidation of share certificates etc. In view of this and also to eliminate all risks associated with physical shares and for ease of portfolio management, members holding shares in physical form are requested to consider converting their holdings to dematerialized form.
+Further, SEBI vide its circulars no. SEBI/HO/MIRSD/RTAMB/CIR/P/2022/8 dated January 25, 2022 has clarified that Listed Companies with immediate effect, shall issue the securities only in demat mode while processing investor service requests pertaining to issuance of duplicate shares, exchange of shares, endorsement, sub-division / consolidation of share certificates etc. In view of this and also to eliminate all risks associated with physical shares and for ease of portfolio management, Members holding shares in physical form are requested to consider converting their holdings to dematerialized form.
 Members can contact the Company or Company's Registrar and Share Transfer Agent, M/s.
 Venture Capital and Corporate Investments Private Limited for assistance in this regard.